Andrew Bird

-Andrew Wegman Bird (born July 11, 1973) is an American indie rock multi-instrumentalist, singer, and songwriter.
-Since 1996, he has released 16 studio albums, as well as several live albums and EPs, spanning various genres including swing music, indie rock, and folk music.
-He is primarily known for his unique style of violin playing, accompanied by loop and effect pedals, whistling, and voice.
+Andrew Wegman Bird (born July 11, 1973) is an American singer, songwriter, and musician.
+His albums have spanned various genres including swing music, indie rock, and folk music.
+He is primarily known for his unique style of violin playing, accompanied by loop and effect pedals, whistling, and vocals.

 In the 1990s, he sang and played violin in several jazz ensembles, including Squirrel Nut Zippers and Kevin O'Donnell's Quality Six.
 He went on to start his own swing ensemble, Andrew Bird's Bowl of Fire, which released three albums between 1998 and 2001.
-Weather Systems (2003) was his first solo album after Bowl of Fire disbandment, and it marked a departure from jazz music into indie music.
+Weather Systems (2003) was his first solo album after Bowl of Fire disbanded, and it marked his departure from jazz music into indie music.
 Bird's 2019 album My Finest Work Yet was nominated for "Best Folk Album" at the 2020 Grammy Awards.

-Beyond his own record releases, he has collaborated with various artists, including The Handsome Family, Dosh, Fiona Apple, Madison Cunningham and Nora O'Connor.
+He has collaborated with various artists, including The Handsome Family, Dosh, Fiona Apple, Madison Cunningham, and Nora O'Connor.

-He has also had a career in film, as a soundtrack composer as well as an actor.
-He appeared as "Dr. Stringz" in a 2007 episode of Jack's Big Music Show.
+Bird appeared as Dr. Stringz in a 2007 episode of Jack's Big Music Show.
 In 2010, he appeared on a TED Talk performing his music.
-He wrote and performed "The Whistling Caruso" for The Muppets movie in 2011, and composed the score for the television series Baskets, released in 2016.
-In 2019, Andrew Bird was cast for the fourth installment of Fargo, playing, "a character, written specifically for him, named 'Thurman Smutney'."
+He wrote and whistled "The Whistling Caruso" for The Muppets movie in 2011, and composed the score for the television series Baskets, released in 2016.
+In 2019, Bird was cast in the fourth installment of Fargo, playing Thurman Smutny.